Brooklyn Mirador

 (3)...Vaux drowned in Gravesend Bay in November.

-By 1897, the Astor 350 Fifth Avenue mansion had become the original Waldorf-Astoria.
+By 1897, the Fifth Avenue Astor mansions had become the original Waldorf-Astoria Hotel.

 Three things:

-The view from the Prospect Park Mirador should be recognized as an historic Visual Corridor, promoted and protected.
+The view from the Prospect Park Mirador should be recognized as a National Art Treasure - promoted and protected.
 The view goes through the landmark arch, the landmark plaza, and to the landmark tower.
 This is a window view on our democratic rights struggle as a continuing work-in-progress.
+Work on the Mirador itself, placed on the southern extension of the plaza's axis, was begun in the year following the assassinations of Martin Luther King and Robert Kennedy.

 copyright - brooklynmirador.com - 2009